RyanLua/Roblox-Catalog-Notifier/README.md

     <h1>Roblox Catalog Notifier</h1>
 </div>

+> [!WARNING]
+> This repository is no longer being maintained and is now archived.

 A Node.js server that posts new Roblox items to Twitter.
 You can see it in action on [@CatalogUpdates](https://twitter.com/CatalogUpdates).

 Fetches the latest items using the [Roblox Marketplace API](https://create.roblox.com/docs/projects/assets/api#marketplace-api) then posts new items to Twitter using the [Twitter API](https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api).